Friday, November 29, 2013

 Soup, speedy potatoes and tomatillos

-Here are some cozy fall recipes I tried recently.
+Here are some cozy fall recipes I've tried.
 Click on the links to get the recipes.

 Kielbasa with Mashed Potatoes: A super-easy recipe that includes a simple, speedy and smart way to prepare mashed potatoes.
 The potatoes are cooked in the microwave for just 12 minutes, then whole-grain mustard and whole milk are added and the mixture mashed.
 Easy-peasy, and very good.
 I have to admit that to speed up this recipe even more I skipped the broccoli and sauerkraut mixture altogether.